phcode-dev/phoenix/docs/generatedApiDocs/features/QuickViewManager-API.md

 // replace `all` with language ID(Eg. javascript) if you want to restrict the preview to js files only.
 QuickViewManager.registerQuickViewProvider(exports, ["all"]);

 // provide a helpful name for the QuickView.
-This will be useful if you have to debug the quick view exports.QUICK_VIEW_NAME = "extension.someName";
+This will be useful if you implement `filterQuickView` function or
+// have to debug the quick view. exports.QUICK_VIEW_NAME = "extension.someName";
 // now implement the getQuickView function that will be invoked when ever user hovers over a text in the editor. exports.getQuickView = function(editor, pos, token, line) {